hughbrien/java_llm_client/Amazon_Corretto_JVM_Versions.md

 ## Quick Notes
 - Pick the Corretto version that matches your **language/runtime feature needs** and your organization’s **LTS policy**.
 - For greenfield projects, **17 or 21** is typically recommended due to modern language features and long runway.

+## Versions 8 and 17
+- Amazon Corretto JVM 8 and 17 Both Corretto 8 and Corretto 17 ship with a HotSpot-based JVM, so they share many baseline configuration options, but new GC algorithms, defaults, and tuning flags appear in later releases.